Ashgabat International Airport: Ground transportation

+Road

 The airport is located near M37 highway and connect to them as a four-lane motorway.
 Terminal parking, short-term and long-term parking is available at the airport.
+Passengers driving their own cars can park in multilevel parking garages (mostly underground) along the terminal.

 Bus

-There is regular bus service by bus line 1, 18, 22, 58 from the airport to Ashgabat city.
-Complete list of local services is available at the Ashgabat passenger motor transport enterprise website.
+There is regular bus service by bus line 1, 18, 22, 58 and 76 from the airport to Ashgabat city.

 Taxi

-There are Awtomobil Ulag Hyzmaty company offering services at Ashgabat Airport.
+The Awtomobil Ulag Hyzmaty company offers services at Ashgabat Airport.

+Commemoration

+The Ashgabat International Airport depicted on the 1 Turkmen manat note.